 Suppliers are required to fairly and faithfully conduct procurement transactions based on contracts, in order to prevent abuse of dominant bargaining position.
-In countries with legislation relating to abuse of dominant bargaining position, suppliers are required to comply with relevant laws (for example, the
+In countries with legislation relating to abuse of dominant bargaining position, suppliers are required to comply with relevant laws.